-Bits: 1 7
+Bits: 1 1 6

 Figure 9-aa19—SMD Capabilities field format

-The DL Data Forwarding field is set to 1 if forwarding of buffered DL data of a non-AP MLD from the current AP MLD to a target AP MLD is supported by the SMD and is set to 0 otherwise.The Timeout Value field is set to the timeout between the ST preparation response and ST execution request in units of TU that applies across all the AP MLDs managed by the SMD-ME of the SMD.
+The DL Data Forwarding field is set to 1 if forwarding of buffered DL data of a non-AP MLD from the current AP MLD to a target AP MLD is supported by the SMD and is set to 0 otherwise.

+(#3915)The PTK Mode field indicates the protection mode for the communications between the non-AP MLD and its current AP MLD and between the non-AP MLD and a target AP MLD.
+The field is set to 0 if the SMD-ME uses the Per-SMD PTK and is set to 1 if the SMD-ME uses the Per-AP MLD PTK (see (37.9.1 (General)).

+The Timeout Value field is set to the timeout between the ST preparation response and ST execution request in units of TU that applies across all the AP MLDs managed by the SMD-ME of the SMD.

 [TBD other fields for other SMD level capabilities]